t-jor/cohort-retention-analytics/README.md

-# Cohort Analysis Pipeline – BigQuery → Fivetran → Databricks
+# Cohort Retention Modeling & Customer Behavior Analysis (Ecom Case Study)

+**Analyzing customer retention, repeat purchasing, and cohort performance for an e-commerce business**
+*A cloud-native ELT pipeline using BigQuery, Fivetran, and Databricks to model acquisition, retention, and lifecycle purchasing behavior.*

 ## 📌 Executive Summary